KadirYazadzhi/NetProbe/README.md

 # 🚀 NetProbe - Advanced Network Scanning Tool

 ## 🌟 Overview
 NetProbe is a high-performance, multi-threaded network scanner designed for penetration testers, ethical hackers, and system administrators.
 It enables fast and efficient port scanning to identify open services, detect vulnerabilities, and analyze network security.
-This tool is built using C# and WPF, providing a user-friendly graphical interface while maintaining powerful scanning capabilities.
+This tool is built using C# and runs as a console-based application, ensuring lightweight performance and ease of use.

 ## 🎯 Features
 ✅ **Multi-threaded scanning** - Supports up to 100 simultaneous threads for rapid scanning.
 ✅ **Custom port selection** - Scan specific ports, port ranges, or all 65,535 ports.
 ✅ **Service detection** - Identifies common services (HTTP, SSH, FTP, etc.) running on open ports.
 ✅ **Version detection** - Retrieves the version of detected services where possible.
-✅ **Tor integration** - Optionally route scans through the Tor network for anonymity.
 ✅ **Export results** - Save scan data in multiple formats (JSON, CSV, TXT) for later analysis.
 ✅ **Detailed and brief scan modes** - Choose between a quick summary or in-depth analysis of detected ports.
 ✅ **Advanced settings** - Configure timeouts, retries, and scanning depth.
 ✅ **Update checker** - Ensures you always use the latest version.
-✅ **Interactive CLI & GUI** - User-friendly interface with intuitive navigation.
+✅ **Interactive CLI** - Command-line interface with intuitive navigation.
 ✅ **Real-time logging** - View live scan progress with detailed logs.
 ✅ **IP range scanning** - Scan multiple IPs in a given subnet.
 ✅ **Intelligent scanning** - Adaptive scanning strategies based on network conditions.